kubos/kubos/docs/app-docs/app-guide.rst

 .. note::

-    We're foregoing the usual ".py" extension so that the file name is the same as the Rust example file name.
+    We're foregoing the usual ".py" extension so that the file name is the same as the Rust example file name for the remainder of this walkthrough.
+It has no impact on actual execution.

 Manifest
 ^^^^^^^^